nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 The abstractions supporting this style of domain model are described briefly below.

-The class :class:`~eventsourcing.dcb.domain.CanMutateEnduringObject` is the base class for "decision" events in the domain model.
+The class :class:`~eventsourcing.dcb.domain.Mutates` is the base class for "decision" events in the domain model.
 It has "tags" and defines a method that can mutate an "enduring object" instance using the attributes of the event object.
 It does this by calling a convenience method "apply".

 .. literalinclude:: ../../../eventsourcing/dcb/domain.py
-    :pyobject: CanMutateEnduringObject
+    :pyobject: Mutates

-The class :class:`~eventsourcing.dcb.domain.CanInitialiseEnduringObject` extends :class:`~eventsourcing.dcb.domain.CanMutateEnduringObject` and defines a method that can construct an "enduring object" instance from an enduring object class, using its "decision" event attributes.
+The class :class:`~eventsourcing.dcb.domain.Initialises` extends :class:`~eventsourcing.dcb.domain.Mutates` and defines a method that can construct an "enduring object" instance from an enduring object class, using its "decision" event attributes.

 .. literalinclude:: ../../../eventsourcing/dcb/domain.py
-    :pyobject: CanInitialiseEnduringObject
+    :pyobject: Initialises

-The class :class:`~eventsourcing.dcb.domain.DecoratedFuncCaller` extends :class:`~eventsourcing.dcb.domain.CanMutateEnduringObject` and is used by the library's :ref:`event decorator <Event decorator>` to "apply" to an enduring object any "decision" events of the type mentioned in the decorator.
+The class :class:`~eventsourcing.dcb.domain.DecoratedFuncCaller` extends :class:`~eventsourcing.dcb.domain.Mutates` and is used by the library's :ref:`event decorator <Event decorator>` to "apply" to an enduring object any "decision" events of the type mentioned in the decorator.